shanwai1234/Grass-KaKs/README.md

 ```
  python grass-kaks-generator.py -s sorghum3 maize4_1 setaria2 -i syntenic_list_example.csv -m
 ```
-- -s species name you want to analyze, it should be idential as the header in syntenic gene list file.
+- -s, species name you want to analyze, it should be idential as the header in syntenic gene list file.
-- -i syntenic gene list.
+- -i, syntenic gene list.
-- -m since maize contains a whole genome duplication, set this flag when you include maize in the analysis. maize1 and maize2 should be run separately.
+- -m, since maize contains a whole genome duplication, set this flag when you include maize in the analysis. maize1 and maize2 should be run separately.

 The header for these three species is `Maize,dn,ds,dn/ds,Sorghum,dn,ds,dn/ds,Seteria,dn,ds,dn/ds`